 There is virtually limitless potential demand for new, better housing.

-In which neighbourhoods should you consider making a real estate investment in Cairo Egypt?
+Which neighbourhoods should you consider investing in Cairo Egypt?

 Left of the Nile: Nothing to report there.
 Mostly lower-end neighbourhoods with horrible construction standards.
 Also, ignore the new cities being built on this side of the city (more on this below).

 Zamelek: The historical “expat” center of Cairo.
 At one point, over half of the British population of Cairo lived in Zamelek.
-It is where the vast majority of embassies are currently located.
+It is where the vast majority of embassies are currently located (though they are gradually moving to the New Administrative Capital).
 This is also where Cairo’s nightlife is concentrated, with a number of cool bars and restaurants.
 Finally, being the center of the former British colonizers, stunning historical buildings can be found, albeit in various states of condition.

 Zamelek is one of the greenest neighbourhoods in town, but the pollution levels are nevertheless overwhelming.
 I hate to say this, but objectively Zamelek isn’t that nice.
 However, seeing how much of a hell-on-earth main Cairo is, whenever I came back to my hotel in this neighbourhood it felt like a little island paradise.
 This is how most local residents feel as well.